OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 The GM has the fey creature’s statistics.

-**_At Higher Levels._** When you cast this spell using a spell slot of 7th level or higher, the challenge rating increases by 1 for each slot level above 6th.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 7th level or higher, the challenge rating increases by 1 for each slot level above 6th.

 ##### Conjure Minor Elementals